jamespooley/qa-athena/README.md

 With all due respect to the wise man who said "Don't Let the Perfect Be the Enemy of the Good," this code is currently **very, very bad** and much needs to be done.
 In particular:
 * Take out all the hardcoded stuff so code is shareable/reusable/etc.
-* Make backup copy of qa report CSV file before overwriting
 * Add functionality so that raters can pause and come back to rating and not have to start at beginning
-* Read in file of images to be rated as opposed to reading everything in current directory
 * Learn *a lot* more about AFNI ... and neuroimaging.
 Quickly.
 That would be nice.
 * etc.